XionVolt/Ai-Ml/Terminologies/Ai/Ml/Ml-Basics.md

 ### Supervised learning :
-Supervised learning refers to type of ml in which algorithms learns X to Y  or we can also say Input to Output mappings.The key characteristics of supervised learning is that you give your learning algorithms , **examples** to learn from , that includes the right answers , whereby right answers means here correct label Y for a given input X and by seeing correct pairs of input X and desired output label Y that learning algorithm eventually learns to take just the input alone without the output label and gives us reasonable accurate prediction or guess of the output , Example : [Regression Problem](https://youtu.be/sca5rQ9x1cA?si=x5hcOOdTOfFomfpT&t=64)
+Supervised learning refers to type of ml in which algorithms learns X to Y  or we can also say Input to Output mappings.The key characteristics of supervised learning is that you give your learning algorithms , **examples** to learn from , that includes the right answers , whereby right answers means here correct label Y for a given input X and by seeing correct pairs of input X and desired output label Y that learning algorithm eventually learns to take just the input alone without the output label and gives us reasonable accurate prediction or guess of the output for the new given input., Example : [Regression Problem](https://youtu.be/sca5rQ9x1cA?si=x5hcOOdTOfFomfpT&t=64)
 Example: [Classification Problem](https://youtu.be/hh6gE0LxfO8?si=SNeN3leskHea-ul9)  , these both videos by `Andrew Ng` also tells you why `regression`(a type of supervised learning task) is different from a `classification`(its also another type of supervised learning task) .

-**These two are two major types of supervised learning**
+**These two are major types of supervised learning , used in different scenarios**

 ### Regression vs. Classification

-So we know Supervised learning is a type of machine learning where the model learns from labeled data (data with known answers(we can say outputs/output labels y) of input/inputs).
+So we know Supervised learning is a type of machine learning where the model learns from labeled data (data with known answers(we can say outputs/output labels y) of corresponding input/inputs).
 There are two main types of supervised learning tasks: **regression** and **classification**.
 Let’s break down the difference between them.

 ---

 #### Regression
 - **Goal**: Predict a **continuous numerical value**.
 - **Output**: A number (e.g., price, temperature, age).
-- **Example**: Predicting the price of a house based on its size, location, and number of bedrooms.(this *size*, *location*, *number of bedrooms* are inputs)
+- **Example**: Predicting the price of a house based on its size, location, and number of bedrooms.(this *size*, *location*, *number of bedrooms* are inputs or features)
   - Input: Features like square footage, number of rooms, etc.
   - Output: A continuous value, such as $350,000(house price).